 Field-hunting tip

-Look in metamorphosed limestone, mica schists, chlorite schists country — that is the host setting where margarite typically forms.
+Look in metamorphosed limestone, mica schists, chlorite schists country, the host setting where margarite typically forms.
 If you start seeing corundum, diaspore, chlorite in float, you are in the right ground.
 Field specimens usually show a tabular, micaceous plates habit, so train your eye for that shape before scanning the outcrop.